Dropshipping 101: How to Start a Dropshipping Business (2023)

 With so much variety in the market, a customer may want to buy something else, even after ordering a specific product.
 Immediately after an order is declined, returned or refund requested, dropshipping retailers should get to work and offer a prompt refund.

 A swift and speedy collection of sold products and a refund in full is what can separate you from your peers in the marketplace.

 Moreover, it’s also vital to add proper instructions on your site on how to return the product and collect a refund.

 Many dropshippers make the mistake of not taking this process seriously, causing much pain and distress to the customers.
 Avoiding this by providing a proper return policy can help you run your drop shipping business run more smoothly.

 Ready to launch your Shopify store?
 Get started with a 14-day free trial of Shopify.

-It goes without saying that the suppliers are one of the essential cogs in your dropshipping business model.
+It goes without saying that drop shipping suppliers are one of the essential cogs in your business model.

 You need to rely on suppliers for a variety of functions, like:

 - Hassle-free last-mile delivery.